aptos-foundation/AIPs/aips/aip-53.md

 ## Summary

-When submitting sponsored transactions to the blockchain, a client may not know the actual fee payer and likely does not care.
-The existing mechanism to generate these transactions requires the client to know prior to sending the transaction to the blockchain the payer.
-This impedes developer experience for limited value.
-This AIP proposes making the knowledge of the ultimate payer optional.
+When submitting sponsored transactions to the blockchain, a client-side user may not know who is the actual fee payer.
+The current way these transactions are generated requires the client-side user to know who will be the fee payer for each transaction submitted to the blockchain.
+This AIP proposes making the knowledge of the fee payer optional enabling a better user and developer experience.

 ### Goals